Current reversals in driven lattice gases and Brownian motion: Conclusions

 \section{Conclusions}

 We have shown that current reversals with symmetry $\bar J(\rho)=-\bar J(1-\rho)$ emerge generally in lattice gases driven by a time-dependent potential that changes sign upon a translation in time and/or space.
 This result is valid for arbitrary pair interactions.
-It applies also to nonstationary dynamics for particle-hole inverted initial conditions and to time-dependent spatially-averaged currents in stationary states.
+Examples were given for short-range repulsive nearest-neighbor interactions.
+For longer-range or attractive interactions, clustering effects can lead to long transients before stationary states are reached.
+Current reversals occur also for nonstationary dynamics for particle-hole inverted initial conditions and to time-dependent spatially-averaged currents in stationary states.
 The condition of sign inversion is in particular fulfilled for traveling-wave potentials, including ones with temporal and/or spatial amplitude modulation.
 For various examples of such traveling waves, we have demonstrated the occurrence of current reversals by kinetic Monte Carlo simulations.

+The reason for the current reversals is that holes see the energy landscape inverted, while experiencing the same interaction as the particles.
+Hence, when the energy landscape inverts under a translation in time or space, the hole dynamics becomes the same as that of particles in a system with density $1-\rho$.
+Since particle currents are the negative of hole currents, one finds $\bar J(\rho)=-\bar J(1-\rho)$.

+Without resorting to symmetry considerations, one can offer the following intuitive argument for why currents in lattice gases generally flow opposite to the driving at high particle densities: Holes prefer to occupy sites with high energy.
+When considering the limit $\rho\to1$, i.e.\ small hole densities, they tend to be dragged with the driving at their favorable positions without being perturbed by other holes.
+Accordingly, a hole current results in the driving direction, corresponding to a particle current against it.

+When weakly breaking the condition of sign inversion of the potential under time- or space-translation, the relation $\bar J(\rho)=-\bar J(1-\rho)$ is no longer perfectly obeyed.
+Current reversals still occur, because current-density relations change continuously with the potential, except for possible singularities at phase transitions.
+However, the point of current inversion shifts away from the particle density $\rho=1/2$.
+Typically, an asymmetry of current amplitudes arises for particle flows in the direction of and opposite to the driving.
+An example is given in Ref.~\cite{Dierl/etal:2014}, where a constant bias is added to a traveling-wave potential, causing it to violate the symmetry requirements, i.e.\ not to invert sign under a temporal or spatial translation.

-While we have presented our derivations for one dimensional lattice gases, the arguments based on particle-hole symmetry are equally valid in higher dimensions.
+While we have presented our derivations for one dimensional lattice gases, the reasoning based on particle-hole symmetry are equally valid in higher dimensions.
 Our general result is useful also to understand and conjecture current reversals if the driving potential has no ideal translation symmetry but can be viewed as perturbed version of such potential.
 Current-density relations will be asymmetric then in general.

 One furthermore should expect current reversals upon a change of particle density to appear in continuous-space dynamics of interacting particles when these resemble driven lattice gas dynamics on a coarse-grained scale.
 As an example, we showed this for Brownian motion of hard spheres driven across a periodic energy landscape by a traveling wave.
 This example can be directly realized in experiments with colloidal particles \cite{Cereceda-Lopez/etal:2021, Cereceda-Lopez/etal:2023}.